 • Depth of cover during profile design (based on soil borings) to limit the potential inadvertent break through to the water bodies, road, wetlands, or ground surface.
 General depths of cover under the estimated mudline (assuming a 5 foot water depth) are approximately 40 feet with a 27 to 28 foot clearance underneath the bridge abutment walls based on available as-builts.
 Preliminary analyses of the bore indicate that the lowest maximum allowable pressure capacity in the middle of the bore to be approximately 41 psi.
 The total circulating pressure estimated to occur in the bore in the middle portion of the bore is approximately 37 psi assuming standard HDD drilling methods.
-In the remainder of the bores the maximum allowable pressure ranges from approximately 0 to 62 psi and the approximate applied slurry pressure during drilling ranges from 0 to 40 psi.
-Sketches showing the maximum allowable pressure and the applied pressure is provided in the summary BoreAid analyses in the attached Appendix A.
+In the remainder of the bores the maximum allowable pressure and the approximately 0 to 62 psi and the approximate applied slurry pressure and the applied pressure is provided in the summary BoreAid analyses in the attached Appendix A.

-- It appears that a potential for releases at the ending 40 feet of each bore near the and exit pit exists.
-These should be relatively easy to control through the use of conductive conduits, straw bales, silt fences, erosion control measures and vacuum trucks. - Due to the work zones being located within wetlands, measures to mitigate the potential inadvertent release are required: - Barriers to contain the releases to the ground surface, railroad surface and provisions to clean it up (such as use of a vacuum truck). - In addition, down the hole slurry pressure monitoring and/or conductor casings may be implemented to limit the potential for releases depending on the details of the HDD Subcontractor's selected means and methods. - Generally, for the formation of inadvertent releases, the more critical stage of the HDD process tends to be during the initial pilot hole drilling when the annular space between the bore sidewall and the drill string is the smallest. - Adjusting the drill alignment to miss existing infrastructure including existing utilities, and other obstacles, - Establishing a drill alignment line that allows for gradual angular changes to minimize pressure build-up, - Requiring drilling fluid composition and drilling procedures that minimize drilling fluid pressures, - Requiring drilling fluids that adequately address site-specific drilling concerns while posing the least threat to the environment, - Requiring monitoring and controlling drilling fluid pressures with down-the-hole sensors during pilot hole drilling, and - The use of conductor casings, temporary steel casing approximately 30 inches diameter at each end of each bore to contain drilling fluids during drilling reaming and pullback.
+- Due to the work zones being located within wetlands, measures to mitigate the potential inadvertent release are required: - Barriers to contain the releases to the ground surface, railroad surface and provisions to clean it up (such as use of a vacuum truck). - In addition, down the hole slurry pressure monitoring and/or conductor casings may be implemented to limit the potential for releases depending on the details of the HDD Subcontractor's selected means and methods. - Generally, for the formation of inadvertent releases, the more critical stage of the HDD process tends to be during the initial pilot hole drilling when the annular space between the bore sidewall and the drill string is the smallest. - Adjusting the drill alignment to miss existing infrastructure including existing utilities, and other obstacles, - Establishing a drill alignment line that allows for gradual angular changes to minimize pressure build-up, - Requiring drilling fluid composition and drilling procedures that minimize drilling fluid pressures, - Requiring drilling fluids that adequately address site-specific drilling concerns while posing the least threat to the environment, and - Requiring monitoring and controlling drilling fluid pressures with down-the-hole sensors during pilot hole drilling.